-The region hosts one of the nation’s most renowned technical universities, the Dresden University of Technology (TU-Dresden), one of Germany’s twelve Universities of Excellence with a notable focus in technical fields and natural sciences.
-The main fields are: natural sciences and mathematics, civil and environmental engineering, engineering sciences, humanities and social sciences, and health.
+The region hosts one of the nation’s most renowned technical universities, the Dresden University of Technology (TU-Dresden), one of Germany’s eleven Universities of Excellence with a notable focus in technical fields and natural sciences.
+The main fields are: natural sciences and mathematics, civil and environmental engineering, engineering sciences, humanities and social sciences, medicine and teacher training.

-In Saxony, there are four state universities, an institutionally separate graduate school, five state universities of applied sciences, five state universities of Arts and seven “Studienakademie” (Studieren in Sachsen, 2018).
-Around 50 non-university research institutes operate in Saxony among them features four Helmholtz facilities, six institutes of the Max Planck Society, fourteen institutes of the Fraunhofer Society, eight institutes of the Leibniz Association, a branch of one such institute as well as six institutes funded from the regional level (Ausseruniversitäre Forschung, 2018).
+In Saxony, there are four state universities, an institutionally separate graduate school, five state universities of applied sciences, five state universities of Arts and five universities of applied sciences (Studieren in Sachsen, 2019).
+Around 50 non-university research institutes operate in Saxony among them features four Helmholtz facilities, six institutes of the Max Planck Society, fourteen institutes of the Fraunhofer Society, eight institutes of the Leibniz Association, a branch of one such institute as well as six institutes funded from the regional level (Ausseruniversitäre Forschung, 2019).